orbitsdev/lucyapp/APP_STRUCTURE.md

    - Manages tellers and customers
    - Access to all reports and configurations
    - Can set winning numbers and manage games
+   - Manages commission rates for tellers

 2. **Teller**
    - Processes bets and claims
    - Access to sales reports and tally sheets
-   - Can cancel tickets and manage printer settings
+   - Can cancel bets and manage printer settings
+   - Views personal commission information

 3. **Customer**
    - Places bets